virtuallyunknown/discordjs-typed-commands/readme.md

 coin; /* 'heads' | 'tails' */
 ```

+### Commands vs subcommands

-**Important**: You will notice that if you narrow down the interaction to `play` and try to access it's options, Typescript you will give you an error:
+You will notice that if you narrow down the interaction to `play` and try to access it's options, Typescript you will give you an error:

 ```ts
 discord.on(Events.InteractionCreate, async interaction => {